gennadiy-gaysha/portfolio_project_3/README.md

 ### Existing features

-- Secret number generation
+#### Secret number generation
 - Upon starting or restarting the game, the program generates a list of four unique digits at random that the player must guess.
 Currently, and for testing purposes, this list is visible (indicated by the red arrow), but it will be hidden before project submission: <#print(secret_number)>.

 ![Secret number](assets/img/secret-number.png)

-- Input validation
+#### Input validation
 - Five types of exceptions were used to handle specific errors or unexpected situations that may arise from user input.

 ![Exceptions](assets/img/exceptions.png)

-- Guess and score output
+#### Guess and score output
-    - The method show_all_scores in the Guess class prints all the guesses and scores in a user-friendly format on the terminal.
+- show_all_scores method from Guess class prints all the guesses and scores in a user-friendly format on the terminal.

 ![Guess|score output](assets/img/score-output.png)

-- Win game message
+#### Win game message
 - Each time the Player wins, a bright victory message appears and the Player is presented with two options: either to continue playing or to exit the game.

 ![Win message](assets/img/win-game.png)

-- Restart or End Game
+#### Restart or End Game
 - Restarting the game (by pressing 'Y') generates a new secret number, resets all class and class instance data, and begins a new cycle of the game.

 ![Restart game](assets/img/restarting-game.png)

+#### Exiting the Game
 - If the player exits the game (by pressing 'N'), the following message appears:

 ![Exit game](assets/img/exit_game.png)

+#### Invalid input
 - If the player mistakenly presses a key other than 'Y' or 'N', an error message appears prompting them to correct their selection.

 ![Invalid input](assets/img/invalid-input.png)